B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 ### TTI Weather: Aurora
 - instantly makes it midnight and starts an aurora (aurora fading in)
-- this currently also works in the dam ...

 ### TTI Status: Help
 - changes specified meter to settings help value